Robert-Mellberg/Dinosaur-Game-Rip-Off/README.md

 ## How to install the game

+**Note** that the game can only run on windows.

+1. Go to the latest [release](https://github.com/Robert-Mellberg/Dinosaur-Game-Rip-Off/releases/tag/v1.0)
+2. Download the compressed folder HQ-Dinosaur.zip under "Assets"
+3. Right click the folder and choose "Extract All"
+4. Start the game by launching HQ-Dinosaur.exe

 ## How to install the Unity project

-**Note** that the game can only run on windows.

 1. Download the [Unity package](https://github.com/Robert-Mellberg/Dinosaur-Game-Rip-Off/blob/master/DinosaurGameRip-Off.unitypackage)
 2. Create a new project in Unity